Power PlantsGas Turbine Combined Cycle (GTCC) Power Plants

 Gas turbine combined cycle （GTCC） power plants utilize fossil fuels to deliver the cleanest and highest efficiency power generation.

-Plants employing state-of-the-art J-series gas turbines of Mitsubishi Hitachi Power Systems (MHPS) have a 20% higher power generation efficiency than conventional coal-fired thermal power generation systems and achieve the world' s highest level of efficiency of at least 63%.
-In addition, this enables CO2 emissions to be reduced by about 50%.
+Plants employing state-of-the-art gas turbines of Mitsubishi Hitachi Power Systems (MHPS) have a 20% higher power generation efficiency than conventional coal-fired thermal power generation systems and the world’s highest level of efficiency of more than 64%.
+That enables CO2 emissions an approximate 50% reduction.

 What is GTCC?

-In the power generation method characterized by the standalone operation of a gas turbine, known as the simple cycle or open cycle, the gas turbine releases exhaust gas at high temperatures of around 600°C into the atmosphere.
+In the power generation method characterized by the standalone operation of a gas turbine, known as the simple or open cycle, releases exhaust gas at temperatures of around 600℃ into the atmosphere.

-Combined cycle power generation is intended to improve the general thermal efficiency of the plant by recovering this high temperature exhaust gas.
-Many combined cycle power generation plants for business adopt a waste heat recovery cycle, in which exhaust gas from the gas turbine is led to the waste heat recovery boiler to generate steam using the recovered heat to drive the steam turbine.
+Combined cycle power generation improves the general thermal efficiency of the plant by recovering this high temperature exhaust gas.
+Many combined cycle power generation plants adopt a waste heat recovery cycle in which exhaust gas from the gas turbine is led to the waste heat recovery boiler to generate steam using recovered heat to drive the steam turbine.